luwqz1/telegrinder_templating/README.md

 from telegrinder_templating import ABCTemplating
 ```

-Telegrinder has class `JinjaTemplating` to work with jinja templates.
+telegrinder_templating has class `JinjaTemplating` to work with jinja templates.

 ```python
 from telegrinder_templating import JinjaTemplating